-Four Days: Acknowledge an FOI Request within four days from the date you receive the request by communicating with them.
+Four Days: Acknowledge an FOI Request within four days from the date you receive the request by responding to the requestor.
 You may try to narrow down what records are wanted.
+NOTE: again, you are just acknowledging receipt of the request; you are not necessarily providing the information within four days.